HUMANIAM/Discrete_Maths/README.md

 # Discrete_Math_Specialization
-this specialization about my studying and training discrete math specialization on coursera
+this specialization about my studying and training discrete math specialization on coursera.
+It is divide into 4 courses with good final project about the deliverly problem.

+## Mathematical thinking in computer science

+-  Making Convincing Arguments
+-  How to find an example